 The department's Planning Practice Note 46 – Strategic Assessment Guidelines for Planning Scheme Amendments (PDF, 245.1 KB) sets out the matters council should consider before amending its planning scheme.

-Amendments can be a small change to one provision, major changes or a substitution.
+Amendments can be a small change to one provision, major changes or map changes.

 Planning schemes, amendments to planning schemes and the VPP can be inspected free of charge at the relevant Victorian local government offices and online.